-This page details state government initiatives across three categories:
+This page details state government initiatives across four categories:

 - Expansion of free public wifi (boosting wifi at public buildings parking lots, nearby housing, etc.)

-- Information about free and low cost internet options from wireline and mobile providers
+- Providing easily accessible and user friendly information about free and low cost internet options from wireline and mobile providers

-- Tech assistance hotlines, digital navigator programs (1:1 device, connectivity and tech support)
+- Provides or funds tech assistance hotlines, digital navigator programs (1:1 device, connectivity and tech support).

-State-wide resources may be found here.
-Also see our Free and Low-Cost internet Plans.
-It should be noted that unless it is specifically identified, utility shut off orders do not protect broadband subscriptions.
+It should be noted that unless it is specifically identified, utility shut-off orders do not protect broadband subscriptions.